The accounting challenges of tomorrow

 Philippe Chapellier, University of MontpellierAgnès Mazars-Chapelon, University of MontpellierClaire Gillet-Monjarret, University of MontpellierEmmanuelle Nègre, Toulouse 1 Capitole UniversityGérald Naro, University of Montpellier and Yves Dupuy, University of Montpellier

-This contribution is based on work coordinated by Philippe Chapellier (Professor of Management Sciences at the University of Montpellier), Yves Dupuy (Professor Emeritus of Management Sciences at the University of Montpellier), Claire Gillet-Monjarret (Senior Lecturer at the University of Montpellier), Agnès Mazars-Chapelon (maître de conférences HDR at the University of Montpellier), Gérald Naro (professeur des universités en sciences de gestion at the University of Montpellier) and Emmanuelle Nègre (maître de conférences at the Toulouse School of Management), for the book "Comptabilités et société: entre représentation et construction du monde", published by EMS.
+This contribution is based on work coordinated by Philippe Chapellier (Professor of Management Sciences at the University of Montpellier), Yves Dupuy (Professor Emeritus of Management Sciences at the University of Montpellier), Claire Gillet-Monjarret (Senior Lecturer at the University of Montpellier), Agnès Mazars-Chapelon (maître de conférences HDR at the University of Montpellier), Gérald Naro (professeur des universités en sciences de gestion at the University of Montpellier) and Emmanuelle Nègre (maître de conférences at the Toulouse School of Management), as part of the editing of the book "Comptabilités et société: entre représentation et construction du monde", published by EMS.

 This book was awarded the 2019 FNEGE Prize for the best management book in the collective research work category, of which The Conversation France is a partner.